Financial Aid Makes the Difference

 Still need help?
 Call us!

-If you’ve applied for financial aid and explored the options listed above, but still need financial assistance to make a WWU education possible, don’t hesitate to cull us.
+If you’ve applied for financial aid and explored the options listed above, but still need financial assistance to make a WWU education possible, don’t hesitate to call us.
 Our financial counselors are trained to maximize all aid sources and will do everything they can to help you.

 The total amount of scholarships, grants, and subsidy (from all sources) which a student receives cannot exceed WWU's packaging budget in any given year.
 If the total does exceed the packaging budget, the award from WWU will be reduced.
 Adding or dropping a class on or before the 10th day of the quarter may affect a student's financial package.